Zantac Lawsuit Lawyer

 An over-the-counter formula of Zantac was also commonly available to treat heartburn and other issues caused by acid indigestion.

 The labeled instructions for Zantac noted that the user should take the medication orally, with or without food.
 Recommended usage was once or twice a day, though some individuals were prescribed to take it up to four times a day.
-The most common listed side effects of Zantac were headaches, constipation, or diarrhea.
+The most common side effects of Zantac mentioned were headaches, constipation, or diarrhea.

 However, patients were warned to seek medical attention immediately for more serious side effects, such as: